department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/burial-costs.md

 ### What documents and information do I need to apply?

+You'll need a copy of:
-- A copy of the Veteran’s military discharge papers (DD214 or other separation documents)
+- The Veteran’s military discharge papers (DD214 or other separation documents)
-- A copy of the Veteran’s death certificate
+- The Veteran’s death certificate
-- Copies of any receipts you have incurred for transportation costs
+- Any receipt you have for costs for transporting the Veteran's remains to its final resting place

 </div>